YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 **Observation:** We observed each sample has mixed data such as upper/lower cases, url, emojis.

-Figure 7 shows changes after cleaning meaningless data.
+2. Changes after Data Cleansing can be viewed below.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.cleantext.png)

 Figure 7.
 Partial data set after cleaning meaningless data.

-**Observation:** We observed there is removal of unnecessary data.
+**Observation:** Incomplete, duplicated, incorrect, and irrelevant data from the dataset is removed.

-We have cleaned data through the previous step, but there are still a few ways that we can do to extract meaningful information from the cleaned data.
+However, there is still an additional implementation that we can do to extract meaningful information from the cleaned data.
 We apply stemming or lemmatization to get normalized words.
 Natural Language Toolkit (NLTK)[6] provides easy-to-use interfaces for natural language processing.

-### Tokenization
+### 3. Tokenization

 Tokenization divides strings into lists of substrings.
-We can use the library to find the words and punctuation in sentences.
+We used the library to find the words and punctuation in sentences.

-The Figure 8 shows changes after applying tokenization.
+Changes after applying tokenization can be viewed below.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.tok.png)